-More than a third of the world’s youth are unemployed, as noted a recent OECD report, “unemployment is a risk factor for youth, threatening global integration in the society at large.”
-Currently in the world about 1,200 million young people aged between 15 and 24 years, accounting 17% of the world population.
-They face a high degree of economic and social uncertain future.
-These figures are worse when it comes to young people socially excluded, disadvantaged backgrounds or ethnic minorities.
-When we come to the last data from the Eurostat, Greece and Spain had the highest youth unemployment rates (56,1% and 62,9%), but also increasing in other countries like Cyprus, Italy, or Ireland, specially comparing to adult unemployment.
+As noted in a recent OECD report, more than a third of the world’s youth is out of work.
+“Unemployment is a risk factor for youth, threatening global integration in the society at large” and currently about 1,200 million young people aged between 15 and 24 years, that is 17% of the world population face a highly uncertain economic and social future.
+The figures worsen when it comes to socially excluded young people from disadvantaged backgrounds or ethnic minorities.
+Observing recent data from the Eurostat, Greece and Spain had the highest youth unemployment rates (56,1% and 62,9% respectively), while these rates are also increasing in other countries such as Cyprus, Italy and Ireland, notably when compared with unemployment in adults.

-Therefore, the project partners have proposed to increase the employability of disadvantaged youth between 16-30 years based on the green economy, as an inclusive job generator.
-The transition to a more sustainable development is seen as a job opportunity because incorporating knowledge and bioethical agroecological practices, improve their employability and entrepreneurship in the world today, promoting environmental protection and green skills as new job opportunities.
+Therefore, the project partners have proposed the increase of employability in disadvantaged youth, aged 16-30 years, by using the green economy as an inclusive job generator.
+The transition to a more sustainable development is seen as a way to maximize job opportunities since bioethical agroecological knowledge and practices improve employability and entrepreneurship in the world today, promoting at the same time environmental protection and green skills as means of creating job opportunities.